 Indian Geography / Indian River System

 South Indian rivers are those rivers that are flowing in the peninsular India.
-The most important rivers that are flowing in this part of

-India are Mahanadi,
+The most important rivers of south India are Mahanadi,

 Godavari, Cauvery, Krishna, Narmada and Tapti.
-All the major rivers drain into the Bay of Bengal except Narmada and Tapti or Tapi.
+All the major southern rivers of India drain into the Bay of Bengal except Narmada and Tapti or Tapi.

 South Indian rivers are seasonal or ephemeral rivers and their source is mainly Monsoons.
-Only Cauvery is regarded as perennial river of Peninsular
+Only Cauvery is regarded as perennial river of south

 Major Rivers of Peninsular India

 - Godavari river originates from Trimbak near Nasik.
 It is also called Vridha Ganga or Dakshin Ganga of India or Ganga of South India.

 It is the biggest and longest river in South India and is the second largest river in India next only to river Ganga.